Travel guide Ghana

 Services / On site

-Discover Ghana
+Discover le Ghana

-In this section of the guide, we offer a brief, cross-sectional presentation of Ghana.
+In this chapter, we offer a succinct, cross-sectional presentation of Ghana.
 Whether you already know the destination or not, you're sure to learn something here.
 Ghana's history is fascinating and tragic in many respects, and this is what the chronological dossier presented here aims to highlight in far fewer lines than is really necessary.
 Geography is also addressed: Ghana's territory, which varies considerably from north to south, from desert to beaches, via the fertile plains of Ashanti country and the Volta basin, is home to a flora and fauna that are well worth encountering.
 Other aspects of the country are developed: culture, arts and crafts, lifestyles, religion, gastronomy...
 In short, this is a general portrait of Ghana that will ensure that would-be travelers don't arrive knowing nothing about the destination... and perhaps even inspire them!

-The 12 keywords Ghana
+The 12 keywords au Ghana

 shutterstock_772829605.jpg

-As opposed to river bathing, which is not recommended due to bilharzia (a parasitic disease).
-The good news is that, on the ocean side, the beaches are clean and there are many recommendable spots, such as Fetteh (Winneba).
+As opposed to river bathing, which is not recommended due to bilharzia (a parasitic disease), the good news is that on the ocean side, the beaches are clean and there are many recommendable spots, such as Fetteh (Winneba).
 If the ambient heat invites you to go for a swim, be careful: the sea can be dangerous.

-2. Business
+Business

 shutterstock_792009511.jpg

-Chop (chop-chop or chop-restaurant) is an expression used to designate small maquis where ready-made food is available to the customer.
+Chop(chop-chop or chop-restaurant) is an expression used to designate small maquis where ready-made food is available to the customer.
 Chop literally means "to gobble".
-It is more about filling the stomach than enjoying a good meal.
-This word could refer to the French expression "casser la croûte".
+It's more about filling the stomach than enjoying a good meal.
+The word could refer to the French expression "casser la croûte".

-4. Currency
+Currency

 A single motto to remember: "Freedom and Justice".
 Ghanaians often come up to tourists and proclaim how free their country is, and how you can do anything.
 Ghanaians are very proud of their homeland.
 The national flag can be seen everywhere, especially in Accra on the main roads.

-6. Highlife
+Highlife

-7. Kotoko
+Kotoko

 Fabruos! is the winning cry of the fans of the Ashanti soccer team from Kumasi, known as Kotoko.
 Ghanaians are completely crazy about soccer.
 On the cabs, red and white are the colors symbolizing the Kotoko fans.
 While red, blue and yellow are the colors of Hearts, their opponents in the capital.

-8. Nana
+Nana

 iStock-160993279.jpg

-10. Obroni
+Obroni

 shutterstock_2161705477.jpg